The PhD Degree

 A student will be asked to exit the program only as a last resort.
-Students are strongly encouraged to meet regularly with their primary supervisor and the director of graduate studies to ensure that they are on track.
+Students are strongly encouraged to meet regularly with their primary supervisor and the Graduate Chair to ensure that they are on track.
 A decision of termination is final.

 The Candidacy Examinations

-In order to take the comprehensive examination, a student must have completed 20 c.u.’s of coursework, have no “incompletes” on the transcript, have demonstrated the necessary level of preparation in two East Asian languages, and have passed the European language examination.
+In order to take Candidacy exams, a student must have completed 20 c.u.’s of coursework, have no “incompletes” on the transcript, have demonstrated the necessary level of preparation in two East Asian languages, and have passed the European language examination.
 In addition, a student must have written two seminar papers of high quality.
 The student’s advisor should notify the Graduate Chair that papers meeting this standard have been completed before the student is allowed to petition to take the examinations.